sindresorhus/memoize/readme.md

 const memGot = mem(got, {maxAge: 1000});

 memGot('sindresorhus.com').then(() => {
-	// this call is cached
+	// This call is cached
 	memGot('sindresorhus.com').then(() => {
 		setTimeout(() => {
-			// this call is not cached as the cache has expired memGot('sindresorhus.com').then(() => {});
+			// This call is not cached as the cache has expired memGot('sindresorhus.com').then(() => {});
 		}, 2000);
 	});